Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 In this price range, you’ll generally want to stick to the H to J color range for round diamonds in white gold settings, or the K to M range for yellow or rose gold.

 When it comes to clarity, buying a diamond under the 1 carat mark is actually an advantage, as the smaller surface of the diamond makes inclusions difficult to see.
 Most of the time, a VS2 or SI1 (or even SI2) clarity grade will be enough to give you an eye-clean diamond of this size.

 Need some inspiration?
-Below, we’ve put together a selection of engagement rings available for $1,000 using James Allen and Blue Nile’s range of loose diamonds and solitaire settings:
+Below, we’ve put together a selection of budget diamond engagement rings available for $1,000 using James Allen and Blue Nile’s range of loose diamonds and solitaire settings:

-With a $2,000 budget, you’ll be able to buy a significantly larger diamond and choose from a far more diverse range of engagement ring settings.
+With a $2,000 engagement ring budget, you’ll be able to buy a significantly larger diamond and choose from a far more diverse range of engagement ring settings.

 At this price range, options such as pavé and halo settings become more possible.
-You can also stick with a simple solitaire setting and opt for a larger, more impressive diamond that stands out on your fiancé-to-be’s finger.
+You can also stick with a simple solitaire setting and choose a larger, more impressive diamond that stands out on your partner’s finger.

 With a total budget of $2,000, you’ll be able to afford a good quality round diamond in the 0.65 to 0.75 carat range, provided you’re willing to opt for a solitaire setting.